-- The specific reason(s) for the determination; - Reference to the Plan provision(s) on which the determination was based; - A description of any additional information or material needed to properly process Your claim and an explanation of the reason it is needed; - A copy of the Plan's claims review procedures and time periods to appeal Your claim; - A statement that You have a right to bring a civil action under ERISA Section 502(a) if Your claim was denied on appeal within one hundred eighty (180) days after the date of the appeal determination notice; and - If Your claim is denied based on: - O Any rule, guideline, protocol, or similar criteria, a statement that a copy of the rule, guideline, protocol, or similar criteria is available to You, at no cost, upon request; or - Medical Necessity, Experimental treatment, or similar exclusion or limit, a statement that You may request a copy, at no cost, of any explanation of the scientific or clinical judgment on which the denial was based.
+- The specific reason(s) for the determination; - Reference to the Plan provision(s) on which the determination was based; - A description of any additional information or material needed to properly process Your claim and an explanation of the reason it is needed; - A copy of the Plan's claims review procedures and time periods to appeal Your claim; - A statement that You have a right to bring a civil action under ERISA Section 502(a) if Your claim was denied on appeal within one hundred eighty (180) days after the date of the appeal determination notice; and - If Your claim is denied based on: - Any rule, guideline, protocol, or similar criteria, a statement that a copy of the rule, guideline, protocol, or similar criteria is available to You, at no cost, upon request; or - Medical Necessity, Experimental treatment, or similar exclusion or limit, a statement that You may request a copy, at no cost, of any explanation of the scientific or clinical judgment on which the denial was based. - As to Disability Benefit claims, the Claims Administrator, other adjudicators, medical experts and vocational experts involved in deciding a claim for Disability Benefits will be independent and impartial, as set forth in applicable ERISA regulations.